burcudemiralp/burcudemiralp.github.io/_posts/2018-06-23-OverTheWire Natas.md

 ```
 #### Level 0
-natas0:natas0 username passwordü ile giriş yapıyoruz.Bize verilen hint "You can find the password for the next level on this page." şeklinde.Kaynak kodu inceliyoruz.
+natas0:natas0 username password'ü ile giriş yapıyoruz.Bize verilen hint "You can find the password for the next level on this page." şeklinde.Kaynak kodu inceliyoruz.

 >> natas1:gtVrDuiDfck831PqWsLEZy5gyDz1clto